-- Complete the replacement of the Commission's 15-year-old computer system which houses the Commission's claims data base and all agency records. - Optimize the timeliness and accuracy of benefits to injured workers by monitoring, in real time, the administration of all workers' compensation claims. - Improve the length of time it takes to merit hearings and appellate reviews. - Contain total medical costs while preserving worker access to quality medical care by implementing the new inpatient and outpatient payment system and revising the Medical Services Provider Manual. - Provide training to interested customers/stakeholders on workers' compensation processes.
+- Complete the second phase of implementing the new Progress 10 computer system.
+Phase one consisted of replacing the Commission's 15-year-old computer system which housed the Commission's claims data base and all agency records. - Create an imaging document management system to house all agency documents electronically. - Optimize the timeliness and accuracy of benefits provided to injured workers by monitoring, in real time, the administration of all workers' compensation claims. - Contain total medical costs while preserving worker access to quality medical care by revising the Medical Services Provider Manual. - Provide training to interested customers/stakeholders on workers' compensation processes on a bi-annual basis as well as accommodating requests for information by interested parties.